frappe/frappe/frappe/docs/user/en/guides/reports-and-printing/where-do-i-find-standard-print-formats.md

+# Where Do I Find Standard Print Formats

 Standard Print formats are <b>auto generated</b> from the layout of the DocType.
 You can customize the standard format by
 <br>
 <br>